 In order to be awarded both degrees, students must complete all graduate requirements set out and agreed upon by both schools.
 There will be mandatory credits required by each institution not suitable for credit transfer, and in practice the student will complete more total credits than the credits required respectively by each institution.
 The workload is heavier in the second year, as the student will be working on their thesis simultaneously while completing courses.
 At the end of the study, all credits will be adjusted and validated to meet both schools’ graduation requirements.
 Some partner schools may require students to complete an internship.

 After completing the Dual Degree program, you will obtain a degree from the NCCU International MBA Program and a degree from the partner university.
 The partner university will not award its degree to students on the DD program until it receives a certificate from NCCU stating that all requirements and obligations for the award of the IMBA have been met.
 If a student does not meet the requirements for the award of the host institution’s degree, the home institution reserves the right to award or not its own degree to the student.

 During the Dual Degree period students will remain enrolled at NCCU and will be enrolled at both institutions during study in partner school simultaneously.
 Students will be required to pay registration fees per semester to NCCU and are exempted from tuition fees at the host university in Europe.
 Students participating in the double degree program at Purdue will pay Purdue prevailing credit fees corresponding to the Purdue credits taken by students.
 Most universities however require students to pay an administrative or registration fee.
-Students should pay tuition fees per credit of the total credits transferred from partner schools until completion of studies at the partner school and return to IMBA.
+Students should pay NCCU tuition fees per credit of the total credits transferred from partner schools until completion of studies at the partner school and return to IMBA.